 - Viewport not set to ‘device-width’

 You can click on the error type to know which exact pages are affected by the particular error types.
 After you click on an error report, you’ll find the affected pages displayed against the error type.
 You can also click on ‘View Details’ for a more profound knowledge of the error or ‘Test Live Page’ to have a view of how your affected page looks to Google Mobile Boots and users who have smaller devices.
 You can also read the HTML code and identify the errors.
-Inspect all issues affecting your page.
+Inspect all issues that affect your page.

 Step 2: Fix the Issues